-I'm a contributor to the NIH magazine, The Catalyst.
-My job involves writing about NIH intramural research, recently tenured scientists, talks, research festivals and feature stories.
-I interview scientists across the campus for the material, do background research and write the articles.
+I was a contributor to the NIH magazine, The Catalyst.
+My job involved writing about NIH intramural research, recently tenured scientists, talks, research festivals and feature stories.
+I interviewed scientists across the campus for the material, did background research and wrote the articles.
 Working for the Catalyst has given me a unique opportunity to learn about several aspects of the intramural research program at NIH and gain the understanding and perspective of science at NIH in detail.

 Science Policy Discussion Group, NIH

-I was a member of the Science Policy Discussion group in the Batch of 2018-2019.
+I was a member of the Science Policy Discussion Group in the Batch of 2018-2019.
 The group is a postdoc managed group that meets biweekly to discuss topics of our interest in science policy and invite professionals in the field to talk to us.
 My topic of interest at SPDG was tobacco regulations, drug prices and rare diseases advocacy.
 I was involved in preparing and presenting about tobacco regulations as part of the group activity.
-I was also involved in inviting a speaker from NIH Office of Tobacco Regulatory Science Program to speak with the SPDG about their job responsibilities.
+I was also involved in inviting a speaker from the NIH Office of Tobacco Regulatory Science Program to speak with the SPDG about their job responsibilities.
 In the SPDG, I'm a part of the writing team and I regularly write and edit blogs for the group.

 Fellow's Editorial Board, NCI

 I was member and associate editor of NCI Fellows' Editorial Board.
-The Board is a postdoc managed group that offers assistance in editing scientific manuscripts prior to submission by scientists all over NIH.
+The Board is a postdoc managed group that offers assistance to scientists at NIH on editing scientific manuscripts prior to journal submission.
 I have edited several manuscripts for the Board and gained a valuable experience in the process.

 National Institutes of Health

-At NIH, Bethesda, I'm a postdoctoral fellow at the Section of Retinal Ganglion Cell biology and Laboratory of Retinal Cell and Molecular Biology, National Eye Institute.
-Broadly, I am trying to find out the factors that help retinal ganglion cells, which are neurons in the retina, survive after injury to the optic nerve in rodents.
+At NIH, Bethesda, I was a postdoctoral fellow at the Section of Retinal Ganglion Cell biology and Laboratory of Retinal Cell and Molecular Biology, National Eye Institute.
+My research involved investigating the factors that help retinal ganglion cells, which are neurons in the retina, survive after injury to the optic nerve in rodents.
 The optic system is part of the CNS.
 Its lack of regeneration in adult mammals has been a topic of interest from my graduate studies.

 Saha Institute of Nuclear Physics